vjelic/madengine-glog-fork/README.md

 ## 🚀 Quick Start

-> **Important**: MADEngine must be executed from within a MAD package directory for proper model discovery.
+> **Important**: madengine must be executed from within a MAD package directory for proper model discovery.

 ### Prerequisites
 - Python 3.8+ with pip